Balaam And His Donkey: Lessons From The Story

 The Inclination To Succeed Is Upon Those Who Walk With God

 Israel literally walked with God as they journeyed to the Promised Land.
-He manifested himself as a pillar of cloud during the day and a pillar of fire during the night.
-The Lord went before them day by day and He was amongst them always.
-He gave Israel success whenever they went into battle against their enemies—as long as they heeded Him.
+He manifested himself as a pillar of cloud during the day and one of fire at night.
+The Lord went before them always.
+He gave Israel success whenever they went to battle against their enemies—as long as they heeded Him.
 The few times they went to war without His approval resulted in defeat.
 The many victories Israel attained in battle put the fear of them on many kingdoms, Moab being one of them.

 Balak the king of the Moabites had heard about Israel and this great God that had enabled them destroy all their enemies and he was fearful for his kingdom.